top of page

 Kwale Island Zanzibar Achipelago, Tanzania

 Not all safari companies do the same thing.
-Understanding these categories will immediately narrow your options.
+In broad terms there are two core roles:

 Luxury Safari Operators in Tanzania: Jongomero Camp.
 Candlelit dinner table set for eight outdoors, with white tablecloth and crockery.
 Surrounded by trees at sunset, creating a serene mood.